-Multiple monitors have been on the rise for more users over the past several years, but how can dual monitors be advantageous for gaming?
+Multiple monitors have increased for more users over the past several years, but how can dual monitors be advantageous for gaming?

 - 1. Sustained productivity while gaming